Prerequisites, Requirements and Accreditation

 - Do your courses count toward the 23-hour and/or 35-hour project management training requirements for the CAPM or PMP exam?

 - Our courses offer academic credit, and each academic unit is equivalent to 10 hours of class time.
-For a typical course with 2 units, students can expect to earn 20 Professional Development Units (PDU) hours.
+For a typical course with 2 units, students can expect to earn 20 PDU hours.
 Students completing the entire certificate will earn a total of 170 hours of PDUs.
 This more than covers the 35 hour educational requirements for PMI.

 - May I enroll in individual courses without completing the certificate?